 - Graphic Design intern: Works on design projects, branding materials, and visual content.

-Attracting the right interns starts with defining what you need and crafting a compelling offer.
+By defining what you need and crafting a compelling offer, that’s how to get interns.
 Small businesses often worry about finding the right fit, but with a clear strategy, you can attract top talent.
+Here are some tips to help you find the right intern for your business.

 - Specific tasks and responsibilities